gladiatorAsh/RealEstate/Readme.md

     The last one works the best since I need to know only address and get both zestimate and rentzestimate.

-2. Trying to fetch rent estimates for the following addresses -
+4. Trying to fetch rent estimates for the following addresses -
-    1. 1314 The Alameda, Apt 132, San Jose, CA:
+    1. 1314 The Alameda, Apt 132, San Jose, CA
-    2. 2925 SW 4th Ave, Portland, OR:
+    2. 2925 SW 4th Ave, Portland, OR
-    3. 2615 SE 75th Ave, Portland, OR:
+    3. 2615 SE 75th Ave, Portland, OR
-    4. 7245 N Newell Ave, Portland, OR:
+    4. 7245 N Newell Ave, Portland, OR
-    5. 4305 SE Ash St,Portland, OR:
+    5. 4305 SE Ash St,Portland, OR
-    6. 7052 N Wilbur Ave, Portland, OR:
+    6. 7052 N Wilbur Ave, Portland, OR
-    7. 7708 SE Springwater Dr,Portland, OR:
+    7. 7708 SE Springwater Dr,Portland, OR
     8. Test Not an Address
     9. 1314 Thunderbrook Cir,Desoto, TX 75115
     10. 101 Deerwood Dr,Sonora, TX 76950